carcaschoi/tinfoil-json/README.md

 ```
 Video: https://youtu.be/Q3yk6vzCA1E

-NOTES: You can reopen tinfoil for few more times if tinfoil crashes after adding ultimate server.
+NOTES: You have to be patient after adding ultimate server.
+It will take around 3-5 minutes to load the server.

 ## Credits (Click them to their discord channel)
 * [stealth shop](https://discord.gg/EZMAupDvWE)